abn-illia-lebid/abn-meetup/README.md

 ## Functional level (Happy flow example)

 How can you write test without having anything to test.
-There where wishful thinking coming to help.
-This is an approach of coding, when you use functionality that you have not yet written.
+There's where wishful thinking comes to help.
+This is an approach to coding, when you use functionality that you have not yet written.
 Let's see how it works.

 `Test without anything`

-First step of the test, would be to load the catalog page.
+The first step of the test, would be to load the catalog page.

 ---